Cheyenne Brando: Aftermath and final years

-In the years following Drollet's death and her half-brother Christian's trial, Cheyenne's mental health steadily declined.
-She repeatedly entered drug rehab and psychiatric hospitals.
+In the years following Drollet's death and her half-brother Christian's arrest, Cheyenne's mental health steadily declined.
+She repeatedly entered drug rehabilitation facilities and psychiatric hospitals.
 Cheyenne also publicly accused her father of molesting her and accused him of being an accomplice in Drollet's death; Marlon Brando denied both accusations.
+Cheyenne retracted her statement of Marlon Brando being an accomplice to Drollet's murder, “However, I must tell you that I retracted my accusation of complicity that I made at the moment of Dag's death because I was traumatized".
+Her mental state was the cause of various conflicting testimonies and accusations, which meant her competency as a witness in court was highly questioned.

 Cheyenne was later formally diagnosed with schizophrenia, became isolated from her former friends, and ultimately lost custody of her son, Tuki, to her mother, who raised him in Tahiti.
-As an adult, Tuki Brando entered medical school and, like his mother, would go into modeling.
+As an adult, Tuki Brando entered medical school and, like his mother, became a model.

 Death

-On 16 April 1995, Cheyenne shot herself at her mother's house in Puna'auia, Tahiti.
-Neither her father nor her half-brother Christian were able to attend her funeral in Tahiti.
+On 16 April 1995, Brando hung herself at her mother's house in Puna'auia, Tahiti.
+Neither her father nor her half-brother Christian attended her funeral in Tahiti.
 She was buried in the Roman Catholic Uranie Cemetery in Papeete in the family crypt of Dag Drollet's family.